-Actions: Planned Networks & Partners 19/20 20/21 21/22 Ongoing Support and enable circular economy initiatives Industry Encourage businesses to ensure that systems a processes are designed to be resilient to an inc extreme weather events.
-Engage with the agricultural/rural community to key challenges and best practice.
-Industry Groups
+Actions: Planned Networks & Partners 19/20 20/21 21/22 Ongoing Support and enable circular economy initiative es.
+Industry Encourage businesses to ensure that system processes are designed to be resilient to an i extreme weather events. - Engage with the agricultural/rural community key challenges and best practice. to understand Industry Groups